 Some people like to mull things over – solo or with a partner – in the evening.
 I find that this generates “repetitive loop” type thinking that blocks sleep.
 I rarely work after 6pm, and I don’t give thought to “worry” matters after that time.
 As a result my head hits the pillow empty, rather than full of anxiety.
-So try to set a clear deadline to stop discussing, thinking about, or worrying about work every evening, and make a conscious switch to a leisure activity.
-And if something does come to your mind just as you’re ready to fall asleep, have a pen and paper nearby so you can note it down and can pick it up the next day without having to worry about it all night, or worry about remembering it the next day.
+So try to set a clear deadline to stop discussing, thinking about, or worrying about work every evening.
+Make a conscious switch to a leisure activity.
+If something does come to your mind just as you’re ready to fall asleep, have a pen and paper nearby so you can note it down.
+You can pick it up the next day without having to worry about it all night, or worry about remembering it the next day.

 4) Reserve the Bed for Sleep and Sex.

 Some people like to eat, watch TV and do a range of strange activities in bed.
 I believe the body and brain like clearer messages and simple associations.
 Sleep and sex.
 Reading, perhaps, before sleep.
 That’s it.
 By the way, television in the bedroom is an absolutely terrible idea.

 This is important.
 Again, this is not always possible, but twenty minutes reading before bed, a hot (caffeine free) drink, or whatever low key activity works best for you, signals to the body that sleep is imminent.
 Keep it consistent, but skipping it once or twice won’t break your new habit.”

 Sleep Hygiene is a neat way of minimizing the stress and difficulty sometimes associated with our nocturnal hours.
 As Productivity Ninjas we know that if we use those hours well, we can ensure that we maximize the productivity of our daylight hours.